 Starting way back in this unusually hilly part of Suffolk, there is evidence of a Neolithic hill settlement and a Druid’s Mound.

 Perhaps this explains the lack of Roman roads in the area?
 (It’s well-known that Romans tried to avoid the Druids for various reasons).
-However, as there are reclaimed Roman bricks in several of Lavenham’s buildings it can be assumed that a Roman villa or two existed nearby.
+However, as there are reclaimed Roman bricks in several of Lavenham’s buildings it can be assumed that Roman villas existed nearby.

 The Saxons possibly called Lavenham ‘Lava’s Ham’ before their land was seized and given to William the Conqueror’s brother in law – Aubrey de Vere.
 The de Vere family poured wealth and affluence into the village, aided by the sudden growth of the wool trade in East Anglia.

-The blue dyed woollen cloth was used throughout England and was even exported as far as Russia.
+The blue dyed woollen cloth was used throughout England, even being exported as far as Russia.
 By 1524, Lavenham was briefly listed as the 14th wealthiest place in England, paying more tax than the cities of York and Lincoln!